NethServer/nethsecurity/packages/ns-api/README.md

 - `instance`: the name of the WireGuard instance, the instance must exist
 - `account`: the name of the peer, it must be unique for the instance; if the instance is connected to a user db, the account must be the name of an existing user
 - `enabled`: `true` to enable the peer, `false` to disable it
-- `route_all_traffic`: `true` to route all the traffic of the peer through the WireGuard tunnel, `false` to route only the traffic for the `ns_routes` through the tunnel; if this option iset the `dns` option in the instance configuration will be honored
+- `route_all_traffic`: `true` to route all the traffic of the peer through the WireGuard tunnel, `false` to route only the traffic for the `ns_routes` through the tunnel; if this option is set the `dns` option in the instance configuration will be honored
-- `client_to_client`: `true` to allow the peer to communicate with other peers connected to the same instance, `false` to disallow it; it must be set to `true` if the `route_all_traffic` is set to `true` if the client is not a Road Warrior user but another firewall for a site-to-site connection
+- `client_to_client`: `true` to allow the peer to communicate with other peers connected to the same instance, `false` to disallow it; it must be set to `true` if the `route_all_traffic` is set to `true` when the client is not a Road Warrior user but another firewall for a site-to-site connection
 - `ns_routes`: the routes that the peer will receive when connected, this parameter is used during the client configuration creation
 - `preshared_key`: `true` to generate a new preshared key for the peer, `false` to not use it